USS Hobson: Post war and sinking

 The unconditional surrender of Imperial Japan came with Hobson still undergoing repairs.
 With repairs completed and after shakedown training, she spent February 1946 on mine-sweeping operations out of Yorktown, Virginia.
 The remainder of the year was spent in training and readiness exercises in the Caribbean and off Norfolk.
 Until 1950, the ship continued to operate off the East Coast and in Caribbean waters on amphibious and mine warfare operations.
 In late 1948, she visited Argentia and Halifax, Nova Scotia on mine-sweeping exercises with Canadian ships.
 With the outbreak of the Korean War in June 1950, Hobson's schedule of training intensified.
 She took part in amphibious exercises off North Carolina and Puerto Rico during 1950–51, and participated in carrier operations as a plane guard and screening ship.

 During one such operation on the night of 26 April 1952 at 2220, Hobson was steaming in formation with the aircraft carrier USS Wasp (CV-18) and destroyers USS Rodman (DD-456) and USS Ross (DD-563) about 900 km southeast of St. John's, Newfoundland at 42°21′N 44°15′W during night flight operations en route to Gibraltar.
 Hobson was moving at 24 knots and following the carrier 3,000 yards off her starboard quarter with Rodman following Wasp off her port quarter.
 Hobson's commanding officer, Lt.
 Comdr.
 William J. Tierney, had been in command of the ship for 5 weeks.
 He anticipated that Wasp, preparing to recover her aircraft at 2300, would change course to 250–260 degrees to bring the carrier into the wind, necessary for the aircraft landings.
 The destroyer's executive officer, Lt.
 William A. Hoefer, was on the bridge with the conn and control of the ship when Tierney outlined a course to maneuver Hobson ahead of Wasp and then come up on the massive carrier's port quarter as the destroyer's new station.
 Rodman would move to the starboard quarter as her new station.
 Hoefer, who had been on Hobson for 16 months, was immediately concerned when he saw Tierney's plan and turned the conn over to Lt.
 Donald Cummings, so that he could voice his opposition and belief that Tierney's maneuver would put the two ships on a collision course.
-Since Wasp had to turn to port to recover aircraft, the trailing destroyer had two options, slow down and let Wasp turn, the conventional method, or cross in front of the carrier.
+Since Wasp had to turn to starboard to recover aircraft, the trailing destroyer had two options, slow down and let Wasp turn, the conventional method, or cross in front of the carrier.
 A heated argument ensued that Hoefer lost and he strode off the bridge to the outside wing to cool off.